ttkn/IRAs/index.md

 Out[2]: 4275
 ```

-After looking closer at the DCA function, it seems that reducing the data according to week/month was consistently off by one.
-When applied to this larger dataset, it got us
+After closer examination of the DCA function, it seemed that the method used for reducing the date range was off by 1 month.When applied to this larger dataset, it consistently put either 11 or 13 months into any given year.
+Re-writing the DCA function using a different method has fixed the problem:

 ```python
 if interval == 'week':